olkozhushko/WikiViewer/README.md

 # WikiViewer

-## Simple app for searching whatever article you want on wikipedia with the the help of wiki API.
+Simple app for searching whatever article you want on wikipedia with the help of wiki API.

+## Basic scripts for running app
 In the project directory, you can run:

 ### `npm start`